Guidelines for authors

 • Manuscripts should be submitted by e-mail.

-• Contact address: Dr. Johanna Witte, Christina Elhalaby , beitraege (at) ihf.bayern.de
+• Contact address: Dr. Johanna Witte, Gabriele Schilling , beitraege (at) ihf.bayern.de

 • The length of the manuscript should be between 15 and 20 pages (line spacing 1.5, Arial 11, 35 000 to 50 000 characters including spaces).
 The pages must be numbered.
 For "Research Notes", a maximum length of ten pages is envisaged.